✓No-Term Contracts ✓Nationwide Service ✓Free Tech Support

-▼ A-Z Glossary of Commonly Used Words ▼
+▼ Security Glossary of Commonly Used Words ▼

 24-Hour Audible Alarm:

-Our A-Z glossary is a handy resource for complete definitions of security system industry terms and the most commonly used security professional slang.
-GEOARM encourages clients to use this free alarm system glossary to assist in reading your particular alarm manual or in talking to our technical support department.
+Our A-Z security glossary is a handy resource for complete definitions of security system industry terms and the most commonly used security professional slang.
+GeoArm encourages clients to use this free alarm system glossary to assist in reading your particular alarm manual or in talking to our technical support department.

 Sends a report to a UL listed central monitoring station and provides alarm sounds at the keypad, control panel, and external sirens.